jaxwong/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list-contact` followed by `delete-contact 2` deletes the 2nd person in the address book.
+* `list-contacts` followed by `delete-contact 2` deletes the 2nd person in the address book.
-* `find-contact n/Betsy` followed by `delete-contact 1` deletes the 1st person in the results of the `find` command.
+* `find-contact n/Betsy` followed by `delete-contact 1` deletes the 1st person in the results of the `find-contact` command.

 ### Adding an event: `add-event`